oracle-livelabs/apex/online-bookstore-app/0-introduction/0-introduction.md

 - The logged-in user should have the necessary privileges to create and manage Autonomous Database instances in this compartment.
 You can configure these privileges via an OCI IAM Policy.
 If you are using a Free Tier account, it is likely that you already have all the necessary privileges.

->*Note:*

-- *This workshop assumes you are using Oracle APEX 24.2.
-Some of the features might not be available in prior releases and the instructions, flow, and screenshots might differ if you use an older version of Oracle APEX.*
+>*Note: This workshop assumes you are using Oracle APEX 24.2.*

+- *Some of the features might not be available in prior releases and the instructions, flow, and screenshots might differ if you use an older version of Oracle APEX.*

+- *Lab 18 requires Oracle Database 23ai.*

+- *The screenshots in this workshop are taken using Dark Mode in APEX 24.2*

 - *The application icon in the screenshots may vary.
 Please ignore the application icon.*